Russia reports 13,721 daily COVID-19 cases, 371 deaths

-Russia reported 13,721 new coronavirus cases, including 6,590 in the capital, on Monday, after the number of daily infections rose sharply last week and Moscow declared a four-day public holiday to reduce the spread of the virus. read more
+MOSCOW (Reuters) - Russia reported 13,721 new coronavirus cases, including 6,590 in the capital, on Monday, after the number of daily infections rose sharply last week and Moscow declared a four-day public holiday to reduce the spread of the virus.

 The new cases took the total number of infections in Russia to 5,222,408.